GIGACLOUD ONGOING INVESTOR DEADLINE ALERT : Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses In GigaCloud To Contact Him Directly To Discuss Their Options

 There is no cost or obligation to you.

 NEW YORK, Oct.
-6, 2023 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against GigaCloud Technology. ("GigaCloud" or the "Company") (NASDAQ: GCT) and reminds investors of the December 4, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+11, 2023 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against GigaCloud Technology Inc. ("GigaCloud" or the "Company") (NASDAQ: GCT) and reminds investors of the December 4, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 Faruqi & Faruqi is a leading minority and Woman-owned national securities law firm with offices in New York, Pennsylvania, California and Georgia.